signalfx/signalfx-agent/docs/auto-discovery.md

    discoveryRule: Get(container_labels, "mapKey") == "mapValue"
    ```

+   `Get` accepts an optional third argument that will act as a default value in
+   the case that the key is not present in the input map.

  - `Contains(map, key)` - returns true if key is inside map, otherwise false

    ```yaml